Who's the Clown?: Live performances

+Hobert appeared in several live internet and television performances of tracks from the album as promotion, some of which include for Apple Music, Vevo, and The Tonight Show Starring Jimmy Fallon.
+On September 15, 2025, Hobert announced "The Staircase to Stardom" tour on her Instagram.
+The tour began on December 1, 2025 in San Francisco, running until August 12, 2026 in Seattle.
+More dates were announced January 2026 including two shows in Los Angeles and one at the Paramount Theatre in Seattle.

 Critical reception

 Eduarda Goulart of Clash claimed Hobert put pop music "in good hands", specifically praising her comedic style and her ability to "[make] the listener feel like a close friend" with her storytelling.
 However, Goulart also criticized the album for being repetitive, expressing that "[Hobert] benefits from sharing her process with someone, and the lack of clear references and perspective could be settled with the addition of one more producer/co-writer."

 John Lonsdale of Rolling Stone similarly praised Hobert as "one of pop's great new voices", adding that her previous experience as a screenwriter made the album "cinematic" with songs that "deserve their own coming-of-age miniseries".
 Lonsdale also favorably compared tracks like "Chateau" and "Phoebe" to the works of Avril Lavigne, the Chicks, and Taylor Swift.

 Arielle Gordon of Pitchfork said the songs on Who's the Clown? fittingly sound like an extension of her work on Abrams’ world, which were verbose, conversational, and unfiltered.
 However, she claimed the album faltered in its second half, stating Hobert uses specificity as a crutch and struggled to transcend the biographical details of her own life.